guillearria/github-success-api/README.md

 ```

 ### Yearly Commit Activity
 Returns total commits made each week for the last 12 months for the requested repository.
+Will require `JSON.parse(response)`.

 #### Request